Student Conduct and Responsibilities

 ECPI University believes students should follow a policy of regular attendance and punctuality to receive the maximum benefit from their education and to develop the work habits and personal qualities highly-valued by employers.
 Therefore, students are expected to attend all regularly scheduled class meetings.
 The student should attempt to notify the faculty member assigned to the course, by telephone or email, in advance of any anticipated absence.
 Faculty and staff may likewise contact the student via telephone, email, or social media if the student is absent.
 On the first day of class for each course, the faculty member will make available the course syllabus which includes the specific attendance policy and opportunities, if any, to make up missed assignments for that course.
 Please see Late Assignments and Make up Tests and Re-tests section of this Catalog or the School of Health Science program handbook for specific program policies.

 On the first day of class for each course, the faculty member will make available the course syllabus which includes the specific attendance policy and opportunities, if any, to make up missed assignments for that course.
-Please see Late Assignments and Make up Tests and Re-tests section of this Catalog or the School of Health Science program handbook for specific program policies.
+Please see Late Assignments and Make up Tests section of this Catalog or the School of Health Science program handbook for specific program policies.

 Faculty members may request an Academic Review Board for a student whose absences from class interfere with the student's ability to meet course objectives.
 Action may result in the student being removed from the course, probation, or suspension.
 If a pattern of excessive absences is identified, an Academic Review Board review may be conducted.